ycpcs/cs370-fall2023/assign/assign03.md

 ## Written Questions

-1. Whenever large polygons are rendered with lighting in OpenGL, instead of having relatively uniform shading they are bright in one area and dimmer in others.
+1. Whenever large polygons are rendered with Gouraud lighting in OpenGL, instead of being bright in one area and dimmer in others, they are relatively uniform across the entire surface.
 Explain why this occurs and how this problem can be avoided.
 Furthermore, why are the light sources applied to *every* object instead of considering whether or not the light is blocked from one object to another, i.e. our lights do not cast *shadows*?

 2. For specular reflections, the equation in the Phong model involves the angle between the *reflection* vector and the *viewer* vector, i.e. **r** ⋅ **v**.
 To avoid this computation, if **v** is in the same plane as **l**, **n**, and **r** we can compute the *halfway vector* (the vector that is halfway between **l** and **v**, see hint below) as